appleboy/gorush/README.md

 #### Fetch from GitHub

 Gorush uses the Go Modules support built into Go 1.11 to build.
-The easiest way to get started is to clone Hugo in a directory outside of the GOPATH, as in the following example:
+The easiest way to get started is to clone Gorush in a directory outside of the GOPATH, as in the following example:

 ```
 $ mkdir $HOME/src